Sonamkhadka/CritiqueAI/VERCEL_DEPLOYMENT.md

 The application implements rate limiting (5 requests per minute).
 In a serverless environment, this is implemented on a per-instance basis, which means the actual rate limit might be less restrictive than intended if your application scales to multiple instances.

-### Database Connections

-Make sure your database connection string is correctly configured and that the database is accessible from Vercel's servers.

 ### API Keys